Mittelblut9/Mittelblut9/README.md

     isDoing() {
         return {
-            title: "🧑‍ Training as an IT specialist for application development"
+            title: "🧑‍ Training as an IT specialist for application development",
             where: "Webmatch GmbH"
         }
     }